yuanqing/generate-css/README.md

 ## Features

 - Style your HTML using functional CSS classes, with support for applying styles specific to a pseudo-class (eg. `hover:bg-black`, `parent-hover:bg-black`) and/or specific to a breakpoint (eg. `sm@bg-black`)
-- Guarantees zero unused CSS; classes are only included in the generated CSS file if they are actually used
+- Guarantees zero unused CSS; CSS classes are only included in the generated CSS file if they are actually used

 ## Example